Nima Leclerc

 Research Experience

-Fabricating silicon-based quantum dot processors, developing optimal quantum control protocols with microwave pulse engineering, and inventing the world's first quantum random access memory to systematically increase qubit connectvity.
-As the first PhD student in the lab, I'm spearheading efforts in setting up the lab's infrastructure, mentoring new masters and PhD students, and leading my own projects in quantum pulse engineering for high-fidelity control.
+Fabricated silicon-based quantum dot processors, developed optimal quantum control protocols with microwave pulse engineering, and developed a quantum random access memory to systematically increase qubit connectivity.
+As the first PhD student in the lab, spearheaded efforts in setting up the lab's infrastructure, mentored new masters and PhD students, and led projects in quantum pulse engineering for high-fidelity control.

 Quantum Engineering Lab, 2020-2021